kbity/MariLink-CE/README.md

 # MariLink-CE
-MariLink: Crystal Etiquette, the not at all awaited python rewrite
+MariLink CE: the not at all awaited python rewrite